wuwenhao2000/ansible/README.md

 In the second step I define the role and to split the partition configs into the corresponding roles, which makes the whole structure more sharing and clear

-pb_push_if.yml, is used to config interface specially
+pb_push_if.yml, is used to config interface with roles specially

-pb_push_bgp.yml, is used to config BGP specially
+pb_push_bgp.yml, is used to config BGP specially with roles specially

-pb_push_isis.yml, is used to config ISIS specially
+pb_push_isis.yml, is used to config ISIS specially with roles specially

 pb_push_all.yml, is used to summary above ones together